Our 2024-25 Season

 Post-Show Conversation: “Fallen Birds, Lost Babies, and the Complexities of Female Friendship” with Carrie J. Preston (Professor of English and Women's, Gender, & Sexuality Studies; Associate Director, Center on Forced Displacement), Jena DiMaggio (PhD student in English), and Kelsey Quinn (PhD student in English)—Sunday, Nov.
 17, 3:30 p.m. (following the 2 p.m. performance of Soft Star)

-• Content transparency: miscarriages, sexual assault, violence, and blood effects.
+• Content transparency: infertility and difficulty conceiving, miscarriage (discussion of and depiction of).
 For further details, which will include plot information and spoilers, click here.

 THE fig tree, and the phoenix, and the desire to be reborn